react-performance — community react-performance, claude-agents-skills, community, ide skills

 Ideal Agent Persona

-Perfect for Frontend Agents needing optimized React application performance.
+Perfect for Frontend Agents needing advanced React optimization techniques for performant web applications.

 !
 Prerequisites & Limits